kobigurk/frozeth/README.md

 To build Frozeth:
 - npm install -g electron-packager
-- enter the *builder* directory.
+- enter the *builder* directory
-- If you want to update the bitcoin libraries, run ./build_bitcoin_libs.js.
+- If you want to update the bitcoin libraries, run ./build_bitcoin_libs.js
-- Inspect the other scripts to see how to use electron-packager.
+- Inspect the other scripts to see how to use electron-packager